Build a Multilingual Local Voice Journal App with FastAPI and Whisper (Beginner Guide)

 )

-The frontend is still vanilla JavaScript in one file, but now includes a settings panel and metadata actions.
+The frontend is still vanilla JavaScript in one file, now with a settings panel and metadata actions.

 navigator.mediaDevices.getUserMedia({ audio: true })MediaRecorderFormDataupload to/api/transcribe

-The payload now includes language and dictation settings in the same request.
+The payload now carries the language and dictation settings in the same request.

 Microphone